Subscribe

 Baked Lemon & Rhubarb Tarts

-There is a reason this is one of the most viewed recipe on The Carousel and it’s because this Delicious Baked Lemon And Rhubarb Tarts Recipe is simply to die for.
-Published by Murdoch Books, Cherie Bevan and Tass Tauroa are the clever authors of this scrumptious dessert and their book is called The Cook & Baker.
+There is a reason this is one of the most viewed recipes on The Carousel and it’s because our Delicious Baked Lemon And Rhubarb Tarts Recipe is simply to die for.
+Published by Murdoch Books, Cherie Bevan and Tass Tauroa are the clever authors of this scrumptious dessert and you’ll find more like this in their book is called The Cook & Baker.

 Makes eight 10 cm tarts